 The principal responsibility for managing this MTR resides with the Commissioning Unit.
-The Commissioning Unit for this project's MTR is UNDP Country Office in Belarus.
+The Commissioning Unit for this project's MTR is UNDP Kenya Country Office.

-The Commissioning Unit will contract the consultants and will provide an updated stakeholder list with contact details (phone and email).
-The Project Team will be responsible for liaising with the MTR team to provide all relevant documents, set up stakeholder interviews.
+UNDP Kenya will contract the consultants and ensure the timely provision of per diems and travel arrangements within the country for the MTR team and will provide an updated stakeholder list with contact details (phone and email).
+The Project Team will be responsible for liaising with the MTR team to provide all relevant documents, set up stakeholder interviews, and arrange field visits.